-As a post-doc at the Roumeli Research Group (started in October 2021), I study the mechanical performance of bio-based composites.
-By understanding and harnessing the bonding within biological materials, we aim at designing strong and environment-friendly materials.
-Specifically, we work on bioplastics from renewable resources, baceterial-cellulose based membranes, fully bio-based 3D-printing, and green cements through the incorporation of algae powders to the cement mix.
+As a post-doc at the Roumeli Research Group (October 2021 to August 2024), I studied the mechanical performance of bio-based composites.
+By understanding and harnessing the bonding within biological materials, my aim was to design strong and environment-friendly materials.
+In addition to hands-on lab experimentation, I helped Prof. Roumeli by supervising a team of junior scientists developping bioplastics from renewable resources, bacterial-cellulose based membranes, fully bio-based 3D-printing, and green cements through the incorporation of algae powders to the cement mix.

 During my post-doc at the Flexible Structures Laboratory (March 2018 to September 2021), my research mainly focused on understanding the mechanics of knotted filaments.
 Indeed, even though we handle knots on a daily basis, we still merely apprehend their behavior empirically, and have very few rational models to predict their mechanics behaviour (under which cirumstances will a knot hold, when will it unravel or even lead to the filament rupture?).
 To this end, our group has developped state-of-the-art mechanical testing as well a 3D image acquisition and processing tools.